GREENHOE PRODUCT WARRANTY

 (vi) which has problems not arising from defects in original material or workmanship

 Finishes (epoxy lacquer, plating) are warranted to be free of defects upon delivery only.
-We do not warrant that the lacquer will resist scratches, corrosive elements or contact wear.
+We do not warrant that the lacquer and/or plating will resist scratches, corrosive elements or contact wear.

 Specific maintenance issues that will void the aforementioned warranty include (but are not limited to):